pcapriotti/optparse-applicative/README.md

 Options and Arguments require a way to interpret the string passed on the command line to the type desired.
-The `str` and `auto` *readers* are the most common way, but one can also create a custom reader that doesn't use the `Read` or `IsString` typeclasses these rely on, and use it to parse the option.
+The `str` and `auto` *readers* are the most common way, but one can also create a custom reader that doesn't use the `Read` type class or return a `String`, and use it to parse the option.
 A custom reader is a value in the `ReadM` monad.

 We provide the `eitherReader :: (String -> Either String a) -> ReadM a` convenience function to help create these values, where a `Left` will hold the error message